- Understanding Chronic Kidney Disease

 TALK TO YOUR DOCTOR ABOUT HIGH BLOOD PRESSURE AND CKD

-Your doctor is your best source of information on the risks of high blood pressure and kidneys.
-He or she can assess your overall health and medications to design a care plan that helps you feel your best.
+Your doctor is your best source of information on the risks of high blood pressure and kidney disease.
+They can assess your overall health and medications to design a care plan that helps you feel your best.

 How to reduce high blood pressure